ATGardner/atgardner.github.com/_posts/2014-04-28-day-17-mile-191-to-ziggy-and-bear.markdown

 {% include image.html src="http://1.bp.blogspot.com/-3tND9n88w4U/VJ-7wwQIZeI/AAAAAAAFSGE/Hh1fNtQlBFo/s1600/2014-04-28%2B15.48.41.jpg" caption="The Snow Canyon Road faucet, after 16 waterless miles.
 Oh, and that was all the shade we've had." %}

 We headed out at just before 15:45, and it took us about 2 hours to finally reach Ziggy and The Bear.
-This is an awesome place - the house was bought to serve as a pct hostel.
+This is an awesome place - the house was bought to serve as a PCT hostel.
 They give you an Epsom salt foot bath before you can use the solar shower (by the time I got there it was icy cold), and they accept hiker packages, and also sell many hiker oriented supplies.
 They also served ice cream.
 I got vanilla.

 {% include image.html src="http://2.bp.blogspot.com/-2irdiYA9FtY/VJ-7xLL__7I/AAAAAAAFSGI/N4Dj-Tt5qaE/s1600/2014-04-28%2B16.00.21.jpg" caption="A view back towards snowy San Jacinto from the valley floor" %}